Oasis-Financiero/oasis-landing/content/posts/examplefour.md

 ---
 path: '/my-third-blog'
-date: '2020-07-24'
+date: '2020-07-27'
-title: 'My Third Blog Has a Longer Title Than the Previous Ones'
+title: 'My Fourth Blog Has a Longer Title Than the Previous Ones'
 author: 'Emma Bostian'
 description: 'This is my very first blog of 2020!'
 image: '../assets/morpheus.jpg'